On shape optimization problems involving the fractional laplacian: Shape derivative of the energy

 \item Keeping only the leading order terms in the decomposition of $u_0$ and $\dot u_0$, we obtain an expression of $d J_f(\Om_t)/dt$ in terms of $\pa_n^{1/2} u_0$, and we prove that this expression is independent of the choice of the truncation function $\chi_k$.

 \item We then evaluate the contributions of the remainder terms to the integral formula, and we prove that they all vanish as $k\to \infty$.

 \end{enumerate}

+Most of the technicalities are contained in steps 3 and 4.
+However, some more or less formal calculations - performed at the end of step 2 - lead relatively easily to the desired result.
 Before tackling the core of the proof, let us introduce some notation: \begin{itemize} \item We denote by $\Gamma_1,\cdots, \Gamma_N$ the connected components of $\pa\Om$, and we parametrize each $\Gamma_i$ by its arc-length $s$.
 We denote by $L_i$ the length of $ \Gamma_i$.

 \item The number $r\in \R$ stands for the (signed) distance to the boundary of $\Om$.
 More precisely, $|r|$ is the distance to the boundary, and $r>0$ inside $\Om$, $r<0$ outside $\Om$; \item We denote by $U_t$ the three dimensional extension of $u_t$ in the half-space, i.e. the function such that